pnolle/SnipDrop_Esp32Eth_PlatformIO/README.md

 ## MIDI Mappings

 Mapping MIDI notes from the track in our DAW to controls in Qlc+.
 These controls play animations or control single color values for our lights, which are the SnipDrop and some Asteras.
+(This has nothing to do with the code in this repo, just notes about our setup.)

 | Qlc | Cmd / Note | Ableton | Reaper | Asteras | SnipDrop |
 | - | - | - | - | - | - |